UK opposition calls for 'recovery bond' issuance to fund post-COVID rebound

-LONDON, Feb 18 (Reuters) - Britain Labour Party leader Keir Starmer on Thursday proposed the launch of a ‘recovery bond’ to finance post-pandemic spending that supports communities, jobs and businesses.
+LONDON (Reuters) - Britain’s Labour Party leader Keir Starmer on Thursday proposed the launch of a ‘recovery bond’ to finance post-pandemic government spending that supports communities, jobs and businesses.

+Starmer made the announcement in a speech setting out his vision for a Britain with greater state intervention to help the country rebound from the damage caused by COVID-19.

 “If I were Prime Minister, I would introduce a new British Recovery Bond.
 This could raise billions to invest in local communities, jobs and businesses,” Starmer said in a speech.